Benin Bronze art

 The Benin art

-The bronzes of Benin are the outcome of a long tradition of bronze casting which traced back over more than two millennia to the ancient Nok people, who lived on the plains of Jos and the Yoruba people, who flourished between the 10th and the 19th Centuries In the south and west of Nigeria.
+The bronzes of Benin are the outcome of a long tradition of bronze casting that traces back over more than two millennia to the ancient Nok people, who lived on the plains of Jos, and the Yoruba people, who flourished between the 10th and 19th Centuries In the south and west of Nigeria.
 The oldest known African sculptures are terracotta figures created by the Nok people around 500 AD.

-The Ife, Nigeria, made superb bronze and terracotta heads from the 1200s onwards.
-The ‘Obas’ held a monopoly of sculptures in brass – Chiefs were only allowed parental figures in terra cotta, and metalworkers were the servants of the ‘Oba’.
+From the 1200s onwards, Ife, Nigeria, made superb bronze and terracotta heads.
+The ‘Obas’ monopolised brass sculptures —chiefs were only allowed parental figures in terra cotta, and metalworkers were the servants of the ‘Oba’.
 Benin art was thus predominantly Royal and so closely tied to the rituals used in service of divine Kingship that it underwent few modifications over the generations.

 There can be little doubt that this West African art was an indigenous development fuelled by the need for lifelike images of Royalty for funerary rituals and the cult of ancestors from whom the Kings derived their significant power and authority.
 In the former Kingdom of Benin, Western Nigeria, great artists produced high-quality hand-made bronze sculptured figures and heads during the 1400s and early 1700s.

-The art of Benin is close in style to contemporary Buddhist art in India and Southeast Asia.
-Few people outside Africa knew about African sculpture until the 1900s when it significantly influenced western art.
+The art of Benin is similar in style to contemporary Buddhist art in India and Southeast Asia.
+Few people outside Africa knew about African sculpture until the 1900s when it significantly influenced Western art.
 The designs and simple, dramatic forms of African sculpture have influenced famous artists such as Henry Moore of Great Britain, George Braque of France, and even Pablo Picasso of Spain.

 The sculpture had no comparable technical accomplishment or spiritual poise and serenity produced in Europe between the fall of the Roman Empire and some centuries after the date of the most beautiful Ife works.
-There is, therefore, no doubt that these figurines are unique, memorable, and extremely valuable in their class and entirety – as ancient Benin was home to some of the most exceptional art ever produced on the Continent.
+Therefore, there is no doubt that these figurines are unique, memorable, and extremely valuable in their class and entirety—as ancient Benin was home to some of the most exceptional art ever produced on the Continent.

 THE CULTURE OF THE BENIN BRONZE CIVILISATION